Why is Windows 7 installation not showing my NVMe drive?

 4. Check the option “Align partition to optimize for SSD”, which will take care of SSD alignment issue.
 If you are trying to clone smaller SSD to larger NVMe SSD, you can click “Edit partition on the destination disk” to resize partition on the cloned SSD.
 After that, click on Start Clone to start the clone.

 When the cloning process finishes, you can reboot your computer into BIOS and change the first boot device to the cloned NVMe drive.
 After that, you can enjoy the fast speed.
+Above steps also apply to clone Windows 10 to NVMe.

 Besides the cloning function, AOMEI Backupper is also regarded as a backup and restore tool.
 You can use it to backup system to your old HDD in case system crash or other unexpected issues.